inforlife/process/issues/enhancements.md

 ## Conditions of satisfaction
 A checklist that includes all the criteria the feature should meet in order to consider the enhancement completed.

-An example of conditions of satisfaction is
+An example of a conditions of satisfaction is

 {% highlight yaml %}
 - When results are displayed the search form is minified.